-- 7.2.1 Notify the other party in writing when an appeal is filed and implement appeal procedures equally for both parties. - 7.2.2 Ensure that the decision-maker for the appeal is not the same person as the decision-maker that reached the determination regarding responsibility or dismissal, the investigator, or the Title IX Coordinator. - 7.2.3 Provide the non-appealing party with five (5) Business Days from receipt of the notification of appeal to submit a written statement in support of the outcome of the determination or dismissal. - 7.2.4 Issue a written decision describing the result of the appeal and the rationale for the result which can be one of the following: - 7.2.4.1 Affirm the decision-maker's determination regarding the Respondent's responsibility and affirm the disciplinary sanctions and remedies, if applicable;
+- 7.2.1 Notify the other party in writing when an appeal is filed and implement appeal procedures equally for both parties. - 7.2.2 Ensure that the decision-maker for the appeal is not the same person as the decision-maker that reached the determination regarding responsibility or dismissal, the investigator, or the Title IX Coordinator. - 7.2.3 Provide the non-appealing party with five (5) Business Days from receipt of the notification of appeal to submit a written statement in support of the outcome of the determination or dismissal. - 7.2.4 Issue a written decision describing the result of the appeal and the rationale for the result which can be one of the following: - 7.2.4.1 Affirm the decision-maker's determination regarding the Respondent's responsibility and affirm the disciplinary sanctions and remedies, if applicable; - 7.2.4.2 Affirm the decision-maker's determination regarding the Respondent's responsibility and amend the disciplinary sanctions and remedies, if applicable; - 7.2.4.3 Remand the process back to the hearing stage for the decisionmaker to remedy any procedural irregularity or consider any new evidence; - 7.2.4.4 Reverse the decision-maker's determination of the Respondent's responsibility and amend the disciplinary sanctions and remedies, if applicable; or - 7.2.4.5 Affirm or amend the sanctions and/or remedies outlined in the determination issued under this Policy. - 7.2.5 Provide the written decision simultaneously to both parties. - 7.3 Appeal Timeframe: The appellate decision-maker will release the written decision within twenty (20) Business Days of receiving the appeal. - 8.
+Section 8: Informal Resolution Process

-7 The Title IX Coordinator is responsible for the implementation of any remedies.

-- 7.2.4.2 Affirm the decision-maker's determination regarding the Respondent's responsibility and amend the disciplinary sanctions and remedies, if applicable; - 7.2.4.3 Remand the process back to the hearing stage for the decision-maker to remedy any procedural irregularity or consider any new evidence: - 7.2.4.4 Reverse the decision-maker's determination of the Respondent's responsibility and amend the disciplinary sanctions and remedies, if applicable; or - 7.2.4.5 Affirm or amend the sanctions and/or remedies outlined in the determination issued under this Policy. - 7.2.5 Provide the written decision simultaneously to both parties. - 7.3 Appeal Timeframe: The appellate decision-maker will release the written decision within twenty (20) Business Days of receiving the appeal.

-8. Section 8: Informal Resolution Process